cyrusobrien/cyrusobrien/_pages/RelPol225.md

 #### Short Essays

-Two short essays, between 800-1100 words, will follow units on the ____ and on the _____.
+Two short essays, between 800-1100 words, will follow units on the Slavery, Abolition, & Confederate Nationalism and on Civil Rights, Struggle, and Retrenchment.
 Prompts and instructions for these essays will be distributed in class.

 #### Exams